 First, please double-check that the email isn't sitting in your spam folder.
 Next, look for the original receipt for your pre-order -- the link in that email can be used to get the full album.
 If you're still out of luck, please contact us.

-Click here to send an email to customer support.
+No problem, just send an email to customer support.
 Please include the old download link or, if you don't have that, a link to the track or album page.